Use any of these functions to quickly clean columns in your data set. Use clean()

 logical to indicate whether matching should be case-insensitive

-new factor levels, may be named with regular expressions to match existing values, see Details
+new factor levels, may be named regular expressions to match existing values, see Details

 logical to indicate whether the factor levels should be ordered